MinamiMunakata/WakeMeApp/README.md

 - Track the last-seen status.
 - Create an account with Email and Password.
 - Facebook login.
 - Configure your profile.
-(Name/ Profile picture/ Email/ Passward)
+(Name/ Profile picture/ Email/ Password)
 - Search for friends by Email.

 ## Specification